 An "unbound" DPSK is not assigned to a device's MAC address during creation, but upon its first use (that is, when the device first connects to a WLAN and the DPSK is entered as the WLAN security key).
 Once a DPSK becomes assigned to a user device, it becomes bound and no other user device can use it.
-Unbound DPSKs are stored on the controller.

-NOTE: If you generate a single unbound DPSK, then only one device can be connected to the DPSK WLAN by the key, since other devices can still use "admin" PSK to connect to the DPSK WLAN.
+If you generate a single unbound DPSK, then only one device can be connected to the DPSK WLAN by the key, since other devices can still use "admin" PSK to connect to the DPSK WLAN.
 However, when devices from different APs try to use the same unbound DPSK simultaneously, for a short period, they could both connect to the WLAN successfully, but the later device will be disconnected by the controller.
 If the AP happens to disconnect from the controller, the device could stay connected until the AP connects back to the controller.